This Lebanese Baba Ganoush (eggplant dip) is an authentic recipe of the Mediterranean cuisine.

 - Parsley.
 A few sprigs of fresh parsley are enough.
 Sometimes I'll also use 1-2 basil leaves because eggplants pair great with basil.

 - Grill the eggplants over an open flame or charcoals.
-If you can’t grill them a second option is to bake them in the oven but this will give you a less tasty result.
-If you decide to bake them turn on the broiler until the skin of the eggplant is charred.
+If you can't grill them a second option is to transfer them on a baking sheet and roast them in the oven (this will give you a less tasty result).
+If you decide to roast them turn on the broiler until the skin of the eggplant is charred.

 - Take out the flesh.
-Cut the eggplants in half, scoop out the flesh with a spoon and remove any burned bits.
-Optionally, you can also remove some seeds because they usually taste bitter.
+Cut the eggplants in half and scoop out the flesh with a spoon (this way you don't have to peel them).
+Remove most of the burned bits (you can also remove some seeds because they usually taste bitter) and discard them.

 - Drain.
-Transfer it to a kitchen towel and squeeze until most of the liquid is drained.
-This will make your eggplant dip thicker and even less bitter.
+Transfer it to a kitchen towel and squeeze until most of the juices are drained.
+This will make your eggplantdip thicker and even less bitter.

 - Mix.
 Transfer all of the ingredients to the bowl of a food processor and process until creamy.
 For a chunkier result chop the flesh of the eggplant and mix everything in a bowl using a whisk or a fork.

 - Chill.
-Baba ganoush is traditionally eaten cold however it’s perfectly fine to eat it while still warm.
+Baba ganoush is traditionally eaten cold with a generous drizzle of extra virgin olive oil on top.
+However it's perfectly fine to eat it while still warm.

-Making the best Baba Ganoush is easy, especially if follow these basic tips:
+Making the best Baba Ganoush is easy, especially if you follow these basic tips:

 - Eggplant Variety: Eggplants with a lot of flesh are ideal for this recipe, and Italian eggplant is less bitter so it will make a great dip.